 This brand-new pool is Richmond's second public pool (see also Richmond Plunge for open swim hours for adults) and now houses all family activities and swim lessons offered by the city.
 Details about Richmond Swim Center >

 This institution is a 510 Families favorite, where several of our children willingly put their faces in the water for the first time.
 Here's our review.
 More info from them >

 Sources tell us that for those whose schedule permits a longer commute, it may be worthwhile to seek swimming lessons in warmer parts of the East Bay.
 Carol recommends Harriet Plummer Aquatic School and Sherman Swim School, both in Lafayette.

 Wherever you like: Sunsational Swim School connects parents with swim instructors who will meet you wherever you like: Grandma's pool or your community pool.
 It is wise to check with your local pool to see if instruction during open swim time is allowed; a Berkeley parent told me that the Albany pool staff asked her to stop giving instruction to her daughter in the water.

-Thank you to AquaTech Swim School for supporting us and the 510families guide to swimming lessons for East Bay children.
-If you're near their beautiful Alameda or Concord pools, we hope you jump in!
+Thank you to Emeryville Swim Center for supporting us and the 510families guide to swimming lessons for East Bay children.
+If you're near the Emeryville Center of Community Life, go check it out!

-[Top two photos provided by AquaTech; Baby in the pool photographed by Whitney Moss; used with permission, all rights reserved]
+[Photos provided by City of Emeryville; used with permission, all rights reserved]